Work in Krakow

 Miejsce na cal własny (A place to Call Your Own):

-like all countries the closer you are to the city centre the more expensive the rent will be so is an idea of average prince range for apartment in Krakow, a place to call your own after a hard day of work, where you can relax.
+With all countries, the closer you are to the city centre the more expensive the rent will be so here is an idea of average prince range for an apartment in Krakow, a place to call your own after a hard day of work, where you can relax.

 Average Price Range per Month:

-Getting around in Krakow is quite simple you have a few different options:
+Getting around in Krakow is quite simple you have various options to choose from:

 Trains (Run from city to city)